Women's, Gender, and Sexuality Studies

 Qualifying Examination

-The qualifying examination committee for the dual-title Ph.D. degree must include two Graduate Faculty members from the Women’s, Gender, and Sexuality Studies program.
-Faculty members who hold appointments in both programs’ Graduate Faculty may serve in a combined role.
-There will be a single qualifying examination, with questions from both the primary graduate degree program and Women’s, Gender, and Sexuality Studies.
-Dual-title graduate degree students may require an additional semester to fulfill requirements for both areas of study and, therefore, the qualifying examination may be delayed one semester beyond the normal period allowable.
+The qualifying examination committee for the dual-title Ph.D. degree must include two Graduate Faculty members from Women’s, Gender, and Sexuality Studies.
+Faculty members holding appointments in both programs’ Graduate Faculty may serve in a combined role.
+There will be a single qualifying examination, with questions from both the disciplinary graduate degree program and from Women’s, Gender, and Sexuality Studies.
+Dual-title graduate degree students may require an additional semester to fulfill requirements for both areas of study and, therefore, the qualifying examination may be delayed one semester beyond the normal period allowable (but not past the fourth semester, per Graduate Council policy).

 Doctoral Committee Composition